AdamISZ/aut-ct/README.md

 my-context:testdata/autct-203015-500000-0-2-1024.aks,my-other-context:some-other-filepath
 ```

-As probably obvious, the idea here is that we run a service (somewhere) for a client to be able to throw serialized proofs at, and ask it to verify (quickly!) if the proof and the corresponding key image actually validate against the curve tree.
+As probably obvious, the idea here is that we run an RPC server (somewhere) for a client to be able to make proof requests, or give serialized proofs to to make verification requests, i.e. if the proof and the corresponding key image actually validate against the curve tree specified.
 If so, the user can credit whoever provided this proof, with some kind of token, service access, whatever, and also the code keep track of what key images have already been used in a flat file persistent storage (see config option `keyimage_filename_suffix`).
 Here "quickly" should be in the 50-100ms range, for even up to millions of pubkeys.
-The RPC server takes some seconds to start (loading precomputation tables and constructing the Curve Tree), and then serves on port as specified with `-p` at host specified with `-H` (default 127.0.0.1:23333).
+The RPC server will often takes some considerable time to start up (1-2 minutes e.g.) (loading precomputation tables and constructing the Curve Tree), and then serves on port as specified with `-p` at host specified with `-H` (default 127.0.0.1:23333).

-Additionally, as noted above, a server can serve the verification function for multiple different contexts simultaneously, by extending the comma-separated list as shown.
+Additionally, as noted above, a server can serve the proving and verification function for multiple different contexts simultaneously, by extending the comma-separated list as shown above.
 Each item in the list must have a different context label, and the keyset files for each can be the same or different, as desired.

-"request":
+"verify":

 ```
 target/release/autct -M request --keysets \